 (c) After the adoption of an ordinance, the vote of each member must be entered into the council minutes.

-(d) After adoption of an ordinance, the city recorder must endorse it with the date of adoption and the recorder's name and title.
-The city recorder must submit the ordinance to the mayor for approval.
-If the mayor approves the ordinance, the mayor must sign and date it.
+(d) After adoption of an ordinance, the mayor must sign and date it and submit it to the city recorder.
+The city recorder must endorse the ordinance with the date of adoption and the recorder's name and title.